emilyeserven/react-flow-experiment/README.md

 # Todo

-- Make a custom node that fetches from swapi or pokemon api and allows someone to select something using a shadcn combobox
+- ~~Make a custom node that fetches from swapi or pokemon api and allows someone to select something using a shadcn combobox~~
 - Figure out... how do things get translated from the server (ie storage), to the UI/flow interface, then back to the server?
+  - Figuring out DB is PITA so maybe just attempt save/load from localStorage for now
+- Use pokemon node to figure out infinite scrolling in cmdk

 ## Add node
 - https://reactflow.dev/examples/nodes/add-node-on-edge-drop